mapaction/mapactionpy_controller/README.md

 * **MapRecipe** : An object that represents a recipe (as read from a json file).
 This object may be manipulated by
-(eg the data_search tool, updates the datasources fields )
+(e.g. the data_search tool, updates the datasources fields )
 * **CrashMoveFolder** : An object that describes the CrashMoveFolder and its contents.
-There should be no need to hardcode any path (absolute or relevate) to anywhere in a crash move folder
+There should be no need to hardcode any path (absolute or relative) to anywhere in a crash move folder
-* **Event** : This decribes the real-world humanitarian event to which the Crash Move Folder cooresponds.
+* **Event** : This decribes the real-world humanitarian event to which the Crash Move Folder corresponds.

-(**Note1:**) The name `Event` matches the naming of the equivilent concept on the Map & Data Respository (see https://github.com/mapaction/ckanext-mapactionevent).
+(**Note1:**) The name `Event` matches the naming of the equivalent concept on the Map & Data Respository (see https://github.com/mapaction/ckanext-mapactionevent).
 However it is rather too generic in this context.
-A more decriptive name for this class would be helpful.
+A more descriptive name for this class would be helpful.

-(**Note2**: in the MapExportTool the information within the CrashMoveFolder and Event used to be encapsulated in the operational_config.xml file.
+(**Note2**: in the MapExportTool the information within the CrashMoveFolder and Event used to be encapsulated in the `operational_config.xml` file.
 This mixed _state_ about the event/emergency and _configuration_ about the local paths to and within the crash move folder.  )

 Using the DataNameConvention and related classes
 ----
 **DataNameConvention** represents the _convention_ itself.
 At its core is a regular expression.
-Each named group (clause) within the Regex as additionally validation, which is implenmented by a DataNameClause.
+Each named group (clause) within the Regex as additionally validation, which is implemented by a DataNameClause.
 DataNameConvention has a dictionary of DataNameClause objects.
 A individual name is tested by using the `.validate(data_name_str)` method.
 If the data name does not match the regex the value None is returned.
 If the regex matches a DataNameInstance object will be returned, whether or not all of the clauses pass.

 **DataNameClause** is an abstract class.
 Callers are unlikely to need to directly access this class or any concrete examples.
 Concrete examples are DataNameFreeTextClause and DataNameLookupClause.
 When the `.validate(data_name_str)` method is called on a DataNameConvention object, it will call `.validate(clause_str)` in each individual DataNameClause obj.

-**DataNameInstance** represents the _result_ of a specific data name test and is returned by DataNameConvention.validate().
+**DataNameInstance** represents the _result_ of a specific data name test and is returned by `DataNameConvention.validate()`.
 The `.is_valid` indicates whether or not all of the clauses validate.
 The results for individual clauses can be access via the `.clause(clause_name)` method.
 If the clause did not validate then `None` will be returned.
-Else a dictionary of suplenmentary information about that clause value will be returned.
+Else a dictionary of supplementary information about that clause value will be returned.

 Example code:
 ```